Day two. We arrived in Beijing from LAX early in the morning Chinese time. We left for Ulaanbaatar the same morning.

-The ger is an amazing thing.
-These camps are permanent and so have western style bathrooms for the most part.
-More about that later.
-The ger is a fold up tent with a wood skeleton, so to speak.
+The yurt is a fold up, round tent with a wood skeleton, so to speak.
 The skeleton folds up into a handy pile and can be put on a camel or in a bed truck very easily.

 After lunch we visited a horse breeding family and learned about their nomadic lifestyle.
 We were given the opportunity to taste horse milk and cheese.
 Yes, your first thought was correct.
 But we must not be impolite.
 The cheese tasted rather salty.